zainhoda/zainhoda.github.io/_posts/2023-05-18-dsls-for-llms.md

     - There's also the added benefit that if you tell GPT to generate DSL code, it makes results more consistent than if you ask for "a list of XYZ" where sometimes it will return the list with numbers, bullet points, n-dashes, or some other random formatting

 ## Fine-Tuning
-- New Open-Source DSLs will eventually get incorporated into GPT models
+- New Open-Source DSLs will eventually get incorporated into GPT models such that you could directly ask it to "generate `ABCScript` to do `XYZ`"
 - In the meantime, you can perform a combination of fine-tuning and providing examples in the prompt to get the LLM to generate the DSL code from a prompt

 ## Where the DSL Fits In